Red Sox vs. Guardians Player Props Betting Odds

-Sportsbooks have listed player props for Rafael Devers and others when the Boston Red Sox host the Cleveland Guardians at Fenway Park on Saturday at 4:10 PM ET.
+Bookmakers have set player props for Rafael Devers, Jose Ramirez and others when the Boston Red Sox host the Cleveland Guardians at Fenway Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!